jonlake5/Fortis-KDF/Readme.md

 ### VPC Flow Logs

 This has only been tested with VPC flow logs sending to a firehose in the same AWS account.
-Additional roles or configuration may need to happen to allow sending flow logs to a firehose in different accounts.
+Additional roles or configuration may be needed to send flow logs to a firehose in a different account.

 ```
 cd /tmp/Fortis-KDF/VPCToKDF